BillRaymond/agile-in-action-minima/_posts/2023-02-22-book-launch-build-your-model-for-leading-change.md

 **Bill Raymond:** Absolutely.
 And that's definitely something that we have been working on as a team and I have been working on, you know, personally trying to understand that.
 And that's definitely, you know, I think what I had to do was clear my plate so that I could think about that.
 I was spending too much time doing the day-to-day and spending my time on doing things that I didn't really love doing and that prevented me from being able to do that.

 **Marcha Acker:** Yes.
-And it's a really great example because there will be, you know, in that exploration of "why a podcast" will be a bit more of your thinking about the belief that, you know, a podcast may be the platform to reach lots of people and so you might have a "why" around wanting to impact people's thinking around agile or, you know, so there will be some connection to the "why" and that in your model, one of the mechanisms for doing that will be to bring about a podcast.
+And it's a really great example because there will be, you know, in that exploration of &quot;why a podcast&quot; will be a bit more of your thinking about the belief that, you know, a podcast may be the platform to reach lots of people and so you might have a &quot;why&quot; around wanting to impact people's thinking around agile or, you know, so there will be some connection to the &quot;why&quot; and that in your model, one of the mechanisms for doing that will be to bring about a podcast.

 **Marcha Acker:** And then the other thing that I hear potentially in your, maybe in your model for living is that to work crazy hours or try to juggle all the plates yourself can feel taxing.
 And so, you also might have a component where you set some boundaries around what you're willing to work or where you know the tasks that bring you joy.

 **In my model for living, joy is a real primary key decision maker for me in terms of what I would do, be it at home or at work.
 But I don't believe that I'm some machine that's designed to crank stuff out, even though I can get really caught in the, my calendar sort of, owning my life.**

 **Marcha Acker:** **But joy is a really important part for me, and so that appears in my model for living**.

 **Marcha Acker:** So I hear you talking a little bit about your model for leading change, but also your model for a living.

 Just listening to you think about that or share that with me, it allows me to think about those things as well.
 And I know that you're trying to do that with this book

 ### How can the book help you buid a personal model for change?

 **Bill Raymond:** So how can the book help you build a personal model for change?